ManticoreGamesInc/platform-documentation/src/tutorials/improving_your_game.md

 In the beginning stages, the best group to playtest with are other creators who understand the challenges of implementing things in Core.
 They will best understand why you designed things a certain way based on the platform, and will often have useful solutions to problems you are working on.

-The [Core Creator Discord](https://discord.gg/core-creators) is the best way to find fellow creators, and includes a `# looking-for-feedback` where you can invite fellow creators to take a look at your game.
-The voice chat feature of discord will allow you to jump in a call, and talk to your testers as they play.
+The [Core Community Discord](https://discord.coregames.com) is the best way to find fellow creators that you can invite to take a look at your game.
+The voice chat feature of Discord will allow you to jump in a call, and talk to your testers as they play.

 ## Clarity for Players